Willendless/Pintos/doc/project1.md

 #### Rationale

-1. Use local variable but not global variable to store temporary string token
-    + Local variable can be released automatically after function return
-    + Dynamic memory must be guaranteed to be released before THREAD_EXIT()

-2. Use function provided by string.c instead of writing them from scratch
+1. Use function provided by string.c instead of writing them from scratch

 ### Task 2: Process Control Syscalls